codingdelta/llm-search-terms-extension/README.md

-# LLM Search Terms Plugin 🔍
+# LLM Search Terms Extension 🔍

 **LLM Search Terms Plugin** is a _free browser extension_ that captures and displays the search terms from ChatGPT conversations as they stream in.